laszewsk/deprecated-osmi/README.md

 ```

 An alternate way is to experiment with the setup on the login node in
-acse you like to explore other libraries.
+case you like to explore other libraries.
 However  once you find other
 improvements, you ought to include them in the batch script.
 Here is
-what the batch script does internaly.
+what the batch script does internally.

 [environment.slurm](https://github.com/laszewsk/osmi/blob/main/target/rivanna/environment.slurm)